Real1tyy/Prisma-Calendar/docs-site/docs/features/weekly-stats.md

 The break time is stored in frontmatter and automatically applied to all statistics calculations.

+### Automatic Break Tracking with Time Tracker

+For automatic break time calculation, use the [Time Tracker](./time-tracker.md) feature:

+1. Open the Create Event modal
+2. Expand the **Time tracker** section
+3. Click **▶ start** when you begin working
+4. Click **⏸ break** when you take a break
+5. Click **▶ resume** to continue working
+6. Click **⏹ stop** when finished

+The time tracker automatically calculates and fills in the Break field with your total break time.

 ### Best Practices

 - **Be Consistent**: Use the same break conventions for similar events